kwartler/GSERM_Text_Remote_student/README.md

 ## Lesson Structure
 Each day's lesson is contained in the [lesson](www.github.com/kwartler/) folder.
 Each individual lesson folder will contain the following files and folders.

 * slides - A copy of the presentation covered in the recording.
-Some students print the slides and begin to take notes.
+Provided because some students print the slides and begin to take notes.
-* `recordedLesson` folder
-  * `data` sub folder- contains the data to be analyzed in the recorded session
-  * `scripts` - the scripts that are covered in the recorded slide presentation.
-Most students like to follow along running code as I explain and run it rather than merely watching themselves.
-* `labSession` folder
 * `data` sub folder - contains the data we will work through together
 * `scripts` - scaffolded scripts to start our lab session
+* `HW` - the daily homework will be in this folder.

 ## Environment Setup
 * The University is providing virtual machines for participants to run R code and perform analysis.
 They will be providing that information to you and supporting any technical issues.